I love trying out uncommon or unusual skincare ingredients (within reason, of course).

 Day 14: Out of Cream/2 Week Check-in!

 I literally finished the deluxe size moisturizing cream on the two week mark (pretty much expected for a smaller sample size moisturizer).
-I’ve been using all of the products religiously morning and evening for the past two weeks.
+I’ve been using the toner mist and cream mornings and evenings, and ampoule every evening.

 My skin loves the Missha bee pollen line so far.
-It isn’t doing anything for my hormonal acne breakouts, but that’s not the skincare concern it targets, anyway.
+It isn’t doing much for my hormonal acne breakouts, but that’s not the skincare concern it targets, anyway.

 What it is doing wonders for, however, is dryness and moisture barrier.
-Sorry to over the phrase, but really, this has been 2 weeks of much-needed TLC for my poor skin!
+Sorry to over-use the phrase, but really, this has been 2 weeks of much-needed TLC for my poor skin!